raghavn1/floppy-fish/README.md

 ---
 🎮 What the Project Does

-Allows users to sign up and log in
+-Allows users to sign up and log in

-Runs a Flappy Bird–style game using Java Swing
+-Runs a Flappy Bird–style game using Java Swing

-Uses keyboard input (spacebar) to control the bird
+-Uses keyboard input (spacebar) to control the bird

-Increases difficulty as the score increases
+-Increases difficulty as the score increases

-Plays sound effects and background music
+-Plays sound effects and background music

-Saves high scores per user to a file
+-Saves high scores per user to a file

-Displays score during gameplay
+-Displays score during gameplay

 ---
 🏁 How to Run the Program

-Download all the files in the repository
+1. Download all the files in the repository

-Add to a new VSCode Java project
+2. Add to a new VSCode Java project

-Compile all the files
+3. Compile all the files

-Make sure required Java extensions are downloaded (Java extension pack, code runner)
+4. Make sure required Java extensions are downloaded (Java extension pack, code runner)

-Ensure a JDK is installed on the system
+5. Ensure a JDK is installed on the system

-Run the code from the GameFrame.java file
+6. Run the code from the GameFrame.java file

-Register, login, then play
+7. Register, login, then play

 ---
 🎯 Project Goals / Purpose

-The purpose of this project is to:
+-The purpose of this project is to:

-Practice object-oriented programming in Java
+-Practice object-oriented programming in Java

-Learn Java Swing GUI development
+-Learn Java Swing GUI development

-Implement file I/O for saving user data and high scores
+-Implement file I/O for saving user data and high scores

-Understand game physics (gravity, velocity, collision detection)
+-Understand game physics (gravity, velocity, collision detection)

-Combine multiple components into a complete interactive application
+-Combine multiple components into a complete interactive application

 ---
 📕 Documentation